catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] update readme.md screenshots
 [ ] try db constant connection
-[ ] year inconsitencies (check should show these as well) [ ] the pretender doesnt register as alternate
+[ ] year inconsitencies (check should show these as well) [ ] unify pack function
-[ ] check smooth saiyin and c file that breaks
-[ ] check crossed album art
-[ ] check iron maiden album art
-[ ] unify pack function
 [ ] check author db saving being used at pack
 [ ] add missin tones and arrangement parameters
 [ ] make mass pack also use db values
 [ ] why album id is the same as artist id
-[ ] if no delete then dont delete DBscocnvert and ftp is it working at mass packing [ ] add a 4 sec timestamp in each song
-[ ] mantra cannot be imported
+[ ] if no delete then dont delete DBscocnvert and ftp is it working at mass packing [ ] mantra cannot be imported
 [ ] come together lyrics
-[ ] check db also checks arrangements, standardization, tones,

-## WiP:
-[-] vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize [-] small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
-[-] small improv: add the proper lasconvdate in the db [-] fix songs w only bass and dd attached
+[ ] check db also checks arrangements, standardization, tones, [-] vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize [-] small improv: add the proper lasconvdate in the db [-] fix songs w only bass and dd attached
 [-] select incl groups has a small error (userissues) [-] test replace ....
 [-] add copy last and initial to mass pack
 [-] prepare the rebuild option
-[-] is dupli marked as ignore/ duplicate decompressed folder deleted?
 [-] redo save track at pack with update function
 [-] improve the overlay
 [-] fix for rebuild missing file